law973/recipe-page/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - Recipe Page Solution

-This is my solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is my solution to the [Recipe Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents